 What’s New in Spell Catcher X version 10.3.2

 Spell Catcher X version 10.3.2 includes updated language plug-ins, important bug fixes, and is recommended for all Spell Catcher X 10.3 and 10.3.1 users.
-To really find out what’s new, see What’s New in Spell Catcher X version 10.3.
-The complete list of changes for previous versions can be found on the Spell Catcher X Version History page.
+To really find out what’s new in version 10.3, see What’s New in Spell Catcher X version 10.3.
+The complete list of changes for previous versions can be referenced from the Version History chapter.

 - New U.S. English Medical Additional Spellings “hsp” format database.